In this article, we provide step-by-step instructions on how to clean a gas grill.

 During grilling, grease and carbon build up on the inside lid and the sides, as well as the base of the grill.

-As you scrape down the inside of the lid and the sides, you might see what looks like flakes of paint coming loose.
+As you scrape down the inside the lid and the sides, you might see what looks like flakes of paint coming loose.
 But don’t worry, this isn’t paint, it is the carbonized grease and smoke that has collected over time.

 So, take out all grates, any Flavorizer bars, burner assemblies, drip trays — everything that can be removed — and place them aside for cleaning shortly.

-Then with a scraper, go around the inside of the lid and the sides, and scrape away at the bottom of the grill to remove as much debris and build up as you can while it’s still dry.
+Then with a scraper, go around the inside the lid and the sides, and scrape away at the bottom of the grill to remove as much debris and build up as you can while it’s still dry.